mark-watson/hy-lisp-python-book/manuscript/webapps.md

 </html>
 ~~~~~~~~

-Note that in line XXX we are using a Python **if** expression to check if the variable **name** is defined in the current app execution context.
+Note that in line 6 we are using a Python **if** expression to check if the variable **name** is defined in the current app execution context.

 In the context of a running Flask app, the following will render the above template with the variable **name** defined as **None**: